Carrie Mae Weems The Most Influential Afro-American Women In Photography!

 Written By: #TheGoodSisOfClt

-WELCOME TO OUR BLOG SPACE OF THR ALL NEW POWER 104.4FM #THEUNDERGROUND!
+WELCOME TO THE WEIRD & CORKY GALAXY OF THE ALL NEW POWER 104.4FM #THEUNDERGROUND!

-I Really Appreciate You Stopping By My Blog Space Here On the ALL NEW Power104.4Fm #TheUnderground!
-As We Take This Journey Into Discovering The Endless Topics Based On Entertainment, indie artist spotlights, Sports, Community Issues, And So Much More-- I As That You Take A Second To Read My Introduction!
+I Really Appreciate You Stopping By My "Galaxy" Here On the ALL NEW Power104.4Fm #TheUnderground!
+As We Take This Journey Into Discovering The Endless Topics Based On Entertainment, Celebrity/ indie artist spotlights, Sports, Community Issues, And So Much More-- I Ask That You Take A Second To Read My Introduction!
 This little space on the power 104.4fm site is meant for mature audiences of 18+!
 It's a proven fact that generosity makes you a happier person; so please feel free to share my posts...
-My writing style seems to reflect the true essence of my personality.
-I will curse----I will not use my platform to bully another being...if They are wrong-- they are dead wrong ALMA And We Will Always Focus On Solutions!
+My writing style reflects the true essence of my personality.
+I will curse----I will not use my platform to bully another being...if They are wrong-- they are dead wrong And We Will Always Focus On Solutions!
 Join me #thegoodsisofclt and let's start the discussions that can impact our culture for the better!

 This space is powered by MochaKittzSays, a Charlotte, North Carolina lifestyle, beauty /fashion Journalist-- Rolling out the weird & corky perspectives of a "normal" world!
 Rantings of Mocha is managed by Tiger Eye Management Group and housed on Wordpress.com